 Sometimes, HubSpot and GA pull different-looking data for the same searches.
 But don’t worry — here’s why.

-Both HubSpot and Google Analytics offer traffic reporting analytics
+Both HubSpot's inbound marketing software and Google Analytics offer traffic reporting analytics

 In both cases, you’re able to change and compare the date range for custom dates, so whichever platform you’re using, you can monitor a certain period of time, for example, if you wanted to assess how a campaign performed this quarter versus the last.